Use mathematical induction to prove that each statement is true for every positive integer n. n + 2 > n

 Mathematical Induction

-Mathematical induction is a proof technique used to establish the truth of an infinite sequence of statements.
-It involves proving a base case (usually for n=1) and then showing that if the statement holds for an arbitrary integer k, it also holds for k+1.
-This method is essential for validating formulas involving sums or sequences.
+Mathematical induction is a proof technique used to verify statements about positive integers.
+It involves two steps: proving the base case (usually for n=1) and then proving that if the statement holds for n=k, it also holds for n=k+1.
+This method confirms the statement for all positive integers.

 Recommended video: